 The two ways to calculate the invested capital figure are through the operating approach and financing approach.

-- Goodwill and Intangibles are items such as brand reputation, copyrights, proprietary technology (computer software)
+Goodwill and Intangibles are items such as brand reputation, copyrights, and proprietary technology (computer software)

 The formula for the financing approach is: